Walther P99: Finishes

+Operation

+Firing

-It uses an internal striker as opposed to an external hammer, with a red-painted striker tip that protrudes from rear of the slide when the gun is cocked, as well as a loaded chamber indicator on the right side of the slide.
+The P99 uses an internal striker as opposed to an external hammer, with a red-painted striker tip that protrudes from rear of the slide when the gun is cocked, as well as a loaded chamber indicator on the right side of the slide.

 The original, first-generation P99 had a traditional Double-Action/Single-Action trigger with a decocker.
 When the slide is racked completely to the rear upon loading, the trigger remains in the forward position for the first shot and the Anti-Stress mode is activated, where the striker is cocked but the trigger has the length of pull of the double-action mode.
-The trigger travel is 14 mm long in the Anti-Stress mode, but the most of the length is slack and is similar in feel to a two-stage rifle trigger.
+The trigger travel is 14 mm long in the Anti-Stress mode, but most of the length is slack and is similar in feel to a two-stage rifle trigger.

 At the end of the anti-stress travel, the pressure noticeably increases to 4.5 pounds and the user experiences a crisp trigger break and an extremely short trigger reset of about .1 inches.
 All subsequent shots are fired in standard single action mode, where the slack on the trigger is much shorter, but the point of release feels the same.

 In order to deactivate Single-Action or Anti-Stress mode, the user can manipulate the decocker button on the top of the slide, just in front of the rear sights.
 When decocked from Single-Action mode, the trigger will reset to the full length of its pull.

 The pistol is now in Double-Action mode with a pull 7.9 pounds for the full length of the .55 inch pull.
 After firing the first shot in Double-Action, the pistol will be fired in Single-Action for all subsequent shots.

 The striker protrudes visibly and palpably from the back of the slide when the firearm is in a constant partially cocked state.

-It should however be noted that the striker of the second generation P99QA variant does not protrude from the back of the slide, unless fired, as the firearm is in a constant partially cocked state.
+However, the striker of the second generation P99QA variant does not protrude from the back of the slide, unless fired, as the firearm is in a constant partially cocked state.